Bayonne pollen forecast - today, tomorrow and the week ahead

 Which pollen types are currently active in Bayonne?

-On 25 June 2026, Grass is the dominant pollen source in Bayonne. hazel, cypress, and willow are not currently active.
+On 16 July 2026, Grass is the dominant pollen source in Bayonne. ambrosia are also present but at lower levels. birch, cypress, oak, willow, alder, and artemisia are not currently active.

 When is pollen season in Bayonne?